"Do not neglect to show hospitality to strangers, for by doing that some have entertained angels without knowing it." (Hebrews 13:2)

 Jubilee's Refugee Program

 Our primary on-site ministry is the Refugee Program, which began in 1980 when the first fourteen Cuban refugees arrived.
-They have been followed by many more from war-torn countries in Central America, former Yugoslavia, the Middle East, and Africa.
+They have been followed by many more from war-torn countries in Central America, former Yugoslavia, the Middle East, Southeast Asia, and Africa.
 Over 3000 refugees from more than 30 countries have come to Jubilee, eager for a new beginning but often scarred and exhausted by their ordeals, anxious about how they will survive in this new culture, and frequently unable to speak much, if any, English.
-We feel privileged as a Christian community to be able to host people from all over the world and from many religious and ethnic backgrounds.
-Jubilee becomes a safe place for the refugees where they can study English, get acquainted with their new country, rest, play, regain their health, and begin their new lives in an environment of love and support.

 While at Jubilee